Magellan Petroleum Announces Production and Exploration Activities for the Quarter Ended December 31, 2006

 Elsewhere in the Cooper Basin of South Australia, evaluation of PEL 94 (Magellan 35% interest), PEL 95 (Magellan 50% interest) and PEL 110 (37.5% interest) is ongoing.
 Beach Petroleum is operator of the related joint ventures.
 The 167 kilometer 2D Scutus seismic survey was conducted in PEL 95 during January 2007 to better define prospects and leads in the northern portion of the permit area.
 PEL 95 was renewed for a further 5-year term commencing October 2006.

 In ATP 613P (Magellan 100% interest) in the Maryborough Basin of Queensland, Eureka Petroleum, a wholly-owned subsidiary of Energy Investments Limited, will fund 100% of the cost of two wells, scheduled to be drilled in February 2007, to test the Coal Seam Gas potential of the Burrum Coal Measures in the Burrum Syncline.
 Magellan is operator of the joint venture.

 UNITED KINGDOM EXPLORATION

-Magellan (40% interest) will participate in the Markwells Wood-1 exploration well in PEDL 126 and the Leigh Park-1 exploration well in PEDLs 099/155 of the Weald Basin of southern England later in 2007 and 2008.
-Well sites and planning consents are being sought for the drilling by Northern Petroleum, operator of these joint ventures.
-Both wells will target oil in the Great Oolite Formation, and Markwells Wood-1 will test a possible eastern extension of the currently producing Horndean oil field.
+Magellan (40% interest) plans to participate in the drilling of a well in each of the Weald Basin licences PEDL 099 (which, with Department approval, may be located in the adjacent PEDL 155) and PEDL 126 in 2007.
+Well sites and planning consents are being sought for the drilling by Northern Petroleum, the operator of these joint ventures.
+Both wells will target oil in the Great Oolite Formation, and the well in PEDL 126 will address a possible extension of the currently producing Horndean oil field.

 Forward Looking Statements